MicrosoftDocs/power-automate-docs/flow-docs/developer/embed-flow-dev.md

 });
 ```

-The host application is responsible for maintaining the token and passing it with valid expiry to the widget when requested.
+The host application is responsible for maintaining the token and passing it with a valid expiry date to the widget when requested.
 If the widget is open for longer periods, the host should check if the token is expired and refresh the token if it's needed before passing it to the widget.

 ### Detecting if the widget is ready